Government

 Activities that are subject to utility tax are exempt from B&O tax.
 However, some businesses may need to file both types of tax returns beginning in 2024 if they conduct multiple activities.
 For example, a business that provides cellular telephone service and sells phones and related equipment will need to file both a B&O tax return and utility tax return.

-Late paid utility taxes are subject to interest at an annual rate of 12 percent.
-In addition, a 10 percent penalty applies if the tax return is not filed within 15 days after the due date.
+Until September 1, 2024, late paid utility taxes are subject to interest at an annual rate of 12 percent, and a 10 percent late return penalty applies 15 days after the due date.

 Details regarding the utility tax are provided in TMC Chapters 3.50 and 3.51.